-When Mitsuru first calls Yukari by her given name, especially given the namingformality of Japanese society.
+- When Mitsuru first calls Yukari by her given name, especially given the naming formality of Japanese society.

-This Troper will admit to nearly crying at the end of Persona 3.
+- The end.
 You're made to think that your entire team has forgotten about their adventures together after defeating Nyx when suddenly, during Mitsuru's speech on Graduation Day, the promise that you all made together brings it back.
 Mitsuru stumbles in a speech for the first time in her life, Akihiko pulls Yukari and Junpei out of their seats towards the stage, and (after recovering from her slip-up) Mitsuru - who'd previously been the emotionless, precise bookworm - jumped off the stage IN FREAKING SLO-MO and greeted them all, practically crying.
 Best.
 Ending.
 Ever.

-Expecially if you did the bad ending which is all about thinking about today and not worry about the future; heartwarming as the character in this ending realise that you don't live life to its potential this way, so they proceed to reclaim this potential
+- Especially if you did the bad ending which is all about thinking about today and not worry about the future; heartwarming as the character in this ending realise that you don't live life to its potential this way, so they proceed to reclaim this potential

-And even more heartwarming, is Aigis' tear as the hero finally leaves his body behind (dies) as the rest of the group is running up the stairs to the roof.
+- And even more heartwarming, is Aigis' tear as the hero finally leaves his body behind (dies) as the rest of the group is running up the stairs to the roof.
 "The Path is Open" will forever bring tears.

-If you visit the fortuneteller at Club Escapade during the Playable Epilogue, she will tell you that you have infinite possibilities, and that there is nothing you cannot do, nothing out of your reach.
+- If you visit the fortuneteller at Club Escapade during the Playable Epilogue, she will tell you that you have infinite possibilities, and that there is nothing you cannot do, nothing out of your reach.
 It's a wonderful feel-good message, after all that has happened... then you realize what is about to happen to you, and... yes, "The Path Is Open" just becomes beautifully liberating, and poignant.

-The ending to The Answer also qualifies.
+- The ending to The Answer also qualifies.
 After everything that's happened, the whole cast really has become very close.
 Aigis has become more or less human, she and Yukari have no animosity, despite what happened earlier, and then the credits and New Day start playing.

-For anyone who played through Persona 3 already, playing the Portable remake as the female protagonist is nostalgic, but lightening in the fact she becomes much closer to SEES member through her different social links with said members improving the whole Nakama aspect.
+- For anyone who played through Persona 3 already, playing the Portable remake as the female protagonist is nostalgic, but lightening in the fact she becomes much closer to SEES member through her different social links with said members improving the whole Nakama aspect.
 One that stands out though is the Moon Arcana Shinjiro Aragaki's Social Link.
 Through their interactions together, the heroine learns that Shinjiro is actually not that much of a jerk and more of a Type B tsundere, only to easily and often be irritated by Akihiko.
 He does care for everybody in SEES, but knows that being close to them would result in pain for them that he'd be more than happy to prevent by acting like a jerk.
 In later ranks, he hints that his days are numbered, but wants the heroine to accept what happens. in the final rank, he tells her that now he has nothing to worry about (SEES) and that he believes in her to lead SEES.
-It's surprising how much 10 moments with a Guest Star Party Member can be so touching.
+It's surprising how much 10 moments with a Guest-Star Party Member can be so touching.

-Eleven moments if you choose to become lovers.
-There's something really heartwarming (and even a little funny) seeing the resident Badass get flustered when the girl he likes confesses her love and asks to go to his room.
+- Eleven moments if you choose to become lovers.
+There's something really heartwarming (and even a little funny) seeing the resident badass get flustered when the girl he likes confesses her love and asks to go to his room.

-On new game plus, if you managed to get Shinjiro as a lover, talking to a girl in your classroom will prompt her to say that Shinjiro woke up from his coma and escaped the hospital (to find YOU, the female main).
+- On new game plus, if you managed to get Shinjiro as a lover, talking to a girl in your classroom will prompt her to say that Shinjiro woke up from his coma and escaped the hospital (to find YOU, the female main).
 On the very last day of the game, you can choose him to be at the heroine's side as she fades away to become the seal instead of Aigis.
 He musters enough strength to embrace the female main, and his final dialogue is very touching.